UP957155/signOff2/README.md

 In this tutorial it is assumed that you have created GCP account and project already.

+The API is already deployed here: https://myproject-dot-sse2021-330922.ew.r.appspot.com/

+If you want to deploy your own follow steps below.

 **Create VM instance**

-In GCP go to Dropdown Menu (Upper left corner) > Compute Engine > VM instances.
+In GCP go to Dropdown Menu (upper left corner) > Compute Engine > VM instances.
 In VM instances menu go to CREATE INSTANCE.
 You need to set up this properties for the instance: